 Frankly, I have never understood how or where anyone ever got “hope” regarding the Star, even in my earliest days as a Tarot novice.
 It has been the repetitive insistence from countless Tarot teachers and “experts” that the Star means hope, combined with my repetitive intuitive suspicion that this can’t be correct, that led me into an extensive search and analysis of just what this card really means.

-It was a great “I knew it!” moment when I finally read Waite’s Pictorial Key to the Tarot and his explanation of the Star, especially his calling out of the old “hope trope”.
-It was an even more enthralling and enlightening moment when astronomy and chemistry played a part in proving the real meaning of this card.
+It was a great “I knew it!” moment when I finally read Waite’s Pictorial Key to the Tarot and his explanation of the Star, especially his calling out of the old hope trope.
+It was an even more enthralling and enlightening moment when astronomy and chemistry played a part in supporting the real meaning of this card.
 But we’ll get to that.

 The Star, according to Waite, is Sephirah Binah of the Kabbalistic Tree of Life; the Great Mother who gives and who is supernal understanding.
 He says the mottoes of the card are “Waters of Life freely” and “Gifts of the Spirit”.